GwendolyneFreddy/butchery/README.md

 I have always found the fight against Tazok and DigDag in Firkraag's Hideout nothing more than a pathetic joke.
 Obviously, Firkaag is supposed to be an optional boss (like the shadow dragon) surely unbeatable before Underdark.
 All banters and interjections suppose the party want to escape in front of Firkraag without thinking twice and come back later, really later.

-So I assume Tazok and DigDag are supposed to be the big vilains in Firkaag's lair and IMO the fight deserves to be a bit more challenging and fun.
+So I assume Tazok and DigDag are supposed to be the big villains in Firkaag's lair and IMO the fight deserves to be a bit more challenging and fun.
 The fight vs Tazok and DigDag will now take place where you usually fight Firkraag (AR1203).
 Don't worry, you will be also able to fight Firkraag.
 This component doesn't modify or tweak creatures at all except:

 - DigDag gets a new script, letting him have some new dialogs and drink 2 potions before fighting.
 - Tazok gets a new script, allowing him to drink 2 potions before fighting.

 This component also adds some of my customs creatures and especially two fighters of my own composition.
 Their duty is to protect Tazok and DigDag during the final fight.

-:warning: <ins>Note for English language players</ins>: Two new creatures get their own soundsets, unfortunately only available in French.
+:warning: <ins>Note for English language players</ins>: Two new creatures get their own sound sets, unfortunately only available in French.
 But they have been traified as for the latest version &#128521; and they are still waiting for their English sound files.
 If anyone would provide them, I would be pleased to include them in the next version. &#128578;
 <div align="right"><a href="#components">Back to components list</a></div>

 ##